microsoft/vscode-docs/docs/editor/tasks.md

 ---

 Lots of tools exist to automate tasks like linting, building, packaging, testing or deploying software systems.
-Examples include [TypeScript Compiler](https://www.typescriptlang.org/), any kind of linters like [ESLint](http://eslint.org/) or [TSLint](https://palantir.github.io/tslint/) as well as build systems like [Make](https://en.wikipedia.org/wiki/Make_software), [Ant](https://ant.apache.org/), [Gulp](http://gulpjs.com/), [Jake](http://jakejs.com/), [Rake](https://ruby.github.io/rake/) and [MSBuild](https://github.com/Microsoft/msbuild).
+Examples include the[TypeScript Compiler](https://www.typescriptlang.org/), linters like [ESLint](http://eslint.org/) and [TSLint](https://palantir.github.io/tslint/) as well as build systems like [Make](https://en.wikipedia.org/wiki/Make_software), [Ant](https://ant.apache.org/), [Gulp](http://gulpjs.com/), [Rake](https://ruby.github.io/rake/) and [MSBuild](https://github.com/Microsoft/msbuild).

 ![VS Code can talk to a variety of external tools](images/tasks/tasks_hero.png)

-These tools are mostly run from the command line and automate jobs inside and outside the inner software development loop (edit, compile, test and debug).
-Given their importance in the development life-cycle, it is very helpful to be able to run them and analyze their results from within VS Code.
+These tools are mostly run from the command line and automate jobs inside and outside the inner software development loop (edit, compile, test, and debug).
+Given their importance in the development life-cycle, it is very helpful to be able to run tools and analyze their results from within VS Code.

 >**Note:** Task support is only available when working on a workspace folder.
 It is not available when editing single files.